Marketplace of vice, 'Silk Road' meets its end

 Gotsitall 5.0 charged an extra $12 to insure his product, which he described as "high quality #4 heroin all rock," according to the documents.

-They also sold computer viruses that could be used to attack personal computers, as well as access to compromised accounts on online services such as Amazon.com Inc (AMZN.O) and Netflix Inc (NFLX.O), he said.
+They also sold computer viruses that could be used to attack personal computers, as well as access to compromised accounts on online services such as Amazon.com Inc and Netflix Inc, he said.

 CAUGHT IN A LIBRARY